steaks/codeducky/madelson/CreatingAnODataLibraryPart2.md

 }
 </pre>

-2. Build up a list matching each token type to a matching regex pattern.
-The list is in descending order of precedence, so that "eq" matches as the equality operator before matching as the identifier "eq":
+2. Build up a list matching each token type to a matching regex pattern I built the following list, which is in descending order of precedence.
+This means that "eq" matches as the equality operator before matching as the identifier "eq":

 <pre>
 const string followedByNonWord = @"(?=\W|$)";